schuchert/schuchert.github.io/_posts/2019-04-08-CreateFirst.md

-More importantly, if you are working on a class that happens to be an internally distributed library or used in other projects either as a binary dependency or even a source level dependency, or is invoked reflective, it might be the case that you don’t know all of the code that touches the original method.
+More importantly, if you are working on a class that happens to be an internally distributed library or used in other projects either as a binary dependency or even a source level dependency, or is invoked reflectively, it might be the case that you don’t know all of the code that touches the original method.